principalwater/clickhouse-engineering-course/README.md

 # Homework Assignments for "ClickHouse for DB Engineers and Architects" Course

 This repository contains completed homework assignments and projects for the ["ClickHouse for DB Engineers and Architects"](https://otus.ru/lessons/clickhouse/) course from OTUS educational platform.

+[//]: # (----)

+## ⚙️ CI/CD Automation

+This repository includes a CI/CD pipeline powered by GitHub Actions.
+Infrastructure code (Terraform) is automatically validated, formatted, and planned, with artifacts generated and uploaded on every commit.
+Python scripts in the repository are also automatically linted and formatted.
+All sensitive variables are managed securely using GitHub Actions Secrets.
+The pipeline is scalable and can be easily extended for new infrastructure modules and integrations.

 ## 📚 About the Course